Visualization & Imaging

 Our research groups at the TUM are particularly active in the following areas of visualization and imaging:

-- theoretical fundaments (what are suitable mathematical methods for the visualisation scenarios posed),
+- theoretical fundaments (what are suitable mathematical methods for the visualization scenarios posed),

-- the creation of software systems for interacitve visualization (e.g. Cinderella/CindyJS),
+- the creation of software systems for interactive visualization (e.g. Cinderella/CindyJS),

 - the connections between discrete and continual processes (in close cooperation with the SFB/Transregio Discretization in Geometry and Dynamics),

 - the reconstruction of incomplete images (Image inpainting and reconstruction).